 }

-Part 2: Advanced Localization Techniques
+Beyond Basic Strings: Advanced Localization Techniques

-Languages have different rules for pluralization.
-English has two forms ("one item", "2 items"), while other languages have three, four, or even more.
-The ARB format uses the standard ICU (International Components for Unicode) message format to handle this.
+Languages have complex rules for plurals.
+English has two forms (one, other), but languages like Polish have four, and Arabic has six.
+Hardcoding `if (count == 1)` is not a scalable solution.
+The ARB format supports the standard ICU (International Components for Unicode) message format for plurals.

 {